-In instances where the Grantee is not an LWIA, WIA performance measures and targets for the grant will be determined at the State level.
-These grantees must work with the LWIA to comply with eligibility, reporting and performance related requirements, and demonstrate that a viable approach to meeting these requirements has been developed with the Local Workforce Investment Area.
-In instances where the grantee is an LWIA, current negotiated performance measures will apply.
+In instances where the Grantee is not an Local Workforce Area, performance measures and targets for the grant will be determined by the Department of Commerce.
+These grantees must work with the LWA to comply with eligibility, reporting and performance related requirements, and demonstrate that a viable approach to meeting these requirements has been developed with the Local Workforce Area.
+In instances where the grantee is an LWA, current negotiated performance measures will apply.

 IV.
-Client Eligibility/Applicant WIA/WIOA Ability
+Client Eligibility/Applicant WIOA Ability

-A. Serving WIA/WIOA Clients
+A. Serving WIOA Clients

-Applicants proposing projects that provide services to WIA/WIOA clients must partner with a qualified WIA/WIOA provider unless the applicant is a recognized provider with an established history of successfully serving WIA/WIOA clients.
-Non-LWIA applicants that are not qualified WIA/WIOA providers must enter into a Memorandum of Understanding developed and signed by the applicant and a Local Workforce Investment Area that details, at a minimum, the applicant's and LWIA roles and responsibilities related to recruitment, eligibility determination, enrollment, performance requirements, and strategies.
+Applicants proposing projects that provide services to WIOA dislocated workers (individuals who have lost their jobs) must partner with a qualified WIOA provider unless the applicant is a recognized provider with an established history of successfully serving WIOA clients.
+Non-LWA applicants that are not qualified WIOA providers must enter into a Memorandum of Understanding developed and signed by the applicant and a Local Workforce Area that details, at a minimum, the applicant's and LWA's roles and responsibilities related to recruitment, eligibility determination, enrollment, performance requirements, and strategies.

-B. Applicant's WIA/WIOA Ability
+B. Applicant's WIOA Ability

-Non-LWIA applicants that state they are a WIA/WIOA provider and propose serving WIA/WIOA clients without LWIA assistance must submit documentation supporting their ability to carry-out the responsibilities of recruitment, eligibility determinations, enrollment, and meeting performance requirements.
-Documentation will contain, but not be limited to, listing the name(s) of the person(s) that will be responsible for recruiting, WIA/WIOA eligibility determinations, IWDS entry, case management, etc.
+Non-LWA applicants that state they are a WIOA provider and propose serving WIOA clients without LWA assistance must submit documentation supporting their ability to carry-out the responsibilities of recruitment, eligibility determinations, enrollment, and meeting performance requirements.
+Documentation will contain, but not be limited to, listing the name(s) of the person(s) that will be responsible for recruiting, WIOA eligibility determinations, IWDS entry, case management, etc.